sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 There exists different :term:`API` to access to Tango_ devices.

-First, to access to Sardana elements it is recommended to use the Sardana :term:`API`: e.g.: `~sardana.macroserver.macro.Macro.getMoveable` to obtain any moveable (motor or pseudo motor), `~sardana.macroserver.macro.Macro.getMeasurementGroup` to obtain a measurement
+First, to access Sardana elements it is recommended to use the Sardana :term:`API`: e.g.: `~sardana.macroserver.macro.Macro.getMoveable` to obtain any moveable (motor or pseudo motor), `~sardana.macroserver.macro.Macro.getMeasurementGroup` to obtain a measurement